 Obviously there are loads of exciting things to try.
 But here are some favourites:

 Infused vinegars make great salad dressings and fragrant pickles.
 Aspall sell organic cider vinegar made from UK-grown apples.
 You can get it in 5l bottles.
-Of course the cheapest source is to make it yourself from surplus apple juice
+Of course the cheapest source is to make it yourself from surplus apple juice.

-– Hogweed seed (seems best when green)
+– Hogweed seed (seems to work best when green)

 Lots of favourites.